1961 Atlantic hurricane season: Hurricane Carla

 A tropical depression developed from an area of squally weather embedded within the ITCZ in the southwestern Caribbean Sea on September 3.
 Initially a tropical depression, it strengthened slowly while heading northwestward, and by September 4, the system was upgraded to Tropical Storm Carla.
 About 24 hours later, Carla was upgraded to a hurricane.
 Shortly thereafter, the storm curved northward while approaching the Yucatán Channel.
 Late on September 7, Carla entered the Gulf of Mexico while passing just northeast of the Yucatán Peninsula.
 The cyclone reached major hurricane intensity around 12:00 UTC on the next day.
 Resuming its northwestward course, Carla continued intensification and on September 11, it peaked as a Category 4 hurricane.
 Carla made landfall near Port O'Connor, Texas, with winds of 145 mph.
 It weakened quickly inland and was reduced to a tropical storm on September 12.
 Heading generally northward, Carla transitioned into an extratropical cyclone on September 13, while centered over southern Oklahoma.
 However, the remnants continued generally northeastward and entered Canada on September 14, before dissipating near Cape Chidley early on September 16.

 While crossing the Yucatán Channel, the outer bands of Carla brought gusty winds and severe local flooding in western Cuba and the Yucatán Peninsula.
 Although initially considered a significant threat to Florida, the storm brought only light winds and small amounts of precipitation, reaching no more than 3.15 in.
 In Texas, wind gusts as high as 170 mph were observed in Port Lavaca.
-Additionally, several tornadoes spawned in the state caused notable impacts, with the most destructive tornado striking Gavelston, Texas at F4 intensity, resulting in 200 buildings being severely damaged, of which 60-75 were destroyed, eight deaths and 200 injuries.
+Additionally, several tornadoes spawned in the state caused notable impacts, with the most destructive tornado striking Galveston, Texas at F4 intensity, resulting in 200 buildings being severely damaged, of which 60-75 were destroyed, eight deaths and 200 injuries.
 Throughout the state, Carla destroyed 1,915 homes, 568 farm buildings, and 415 other buildings.
 Additionally, 50,723 homes, 5,620 farm buildings, and 10,487 other buildings suffered damage.
 There were 34 fatalities and at least $300 million in losses in Texas alone.
 Several tornadoes also touched down in Louisiana, causing the destruction of 140 homes and 11 farms and other buildings, and major damage to 231 additional homes and 11 farm and other buildings.
 Minor to moderate damage was also reported to 748 homes and 75 farm and other buildings.
 Six deaths and $25 million in losses in Louisiana were attributed to Carla.
 Heavy rainfall occurred in several other states, especially in Kansas, where flash flooding severely damaged crops and drowned five people.
 Overall, Carla resulted in $325.74 million in losses and 46 fatalities.
 In Canada, the remnants of Carla brought strong winds to Ontario and New Brunswick, though impact was primarily limited to power outages and falling trees and branches.